149mansi/TOURS_figma-ui-main/README.md

 Contributions:
 Contributions to enhance the design, fix issues, or suggest improvements are welcome.
 Please follow the standard GitHub workflow for contributions.

-Instructions:
-1. Clone the repository
-2. Open the Figma files using your Figma account.
-3. Explore the different pages, components, and interaction flows.
-4. Provide feedback or contribute improvements through issues and pull requests.

-preview: